centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-migration.md

 The migration tool will append an error identifier to make it more transparent which kind of error might have happened, e.g. `Domain Migration to the new subcontractor.
 Don't renew the domain.[ERROR_CONFIG]`.

-- `[ERROR_CONFIG:...some reason...]`: Configuration file `migration/configuration.json` couldn't be loaded (missing or invalid json).
+- `[ERROR_CONFIG:...some reason...]`: Issue with module configuration.
 Further Details provided.
 - `[ERROR_DOMAIN_DATA]`: Domain Data couldn't be loaded over WHMCS - should never happen
 - `[ERROR_AUTH_CODE:...some reason...]`: Getting the EPP/Authorization code of the domain did not work.
 Further Details provided.
 - `[ERROR_REG_MODULE]`: Loading the gaining registrar's registrar module failed or the module is not activated or not integrating the `TransferDomain` method